Business News and Blogs

 Fire Resistance

-Steel is noncombustible, so it does not ignite, add fuel load, or release toxic smoke.
-With appropriate fire protection—such as intumescent coatings, gypsum encasement, or spray-applied fire-resistive materials—steel frames can meet stringent fire-resistance ratings and enhance life safety and asset protection.
-For guidance, see WBDG’s fire protection engineering overview.
+Steel is noncombustible and does not add fuel load or produce flaming combustion byproducts.
+While exposed steel loses strength at high temperatures, appropriate fire protection—such as intumescent coatings, gypsum encasement, or spray-applied fire-resistive materials—allows steel frames to meet stringent fire-resistance ratings and enhance life safety and asset protection.
+See WBDG’s fire protection engineering overview for guidance on specifying and testing fire-resistive systems.

 Versatility

-From high-rises, bridges, and stadiums to warehouses, data centers, schools, and homes, steel adapts to virtually any building type.
-It pairs well with concrete, mass timber, masonry, and composite systems, giving project teams multiple pathways to meet performance, aesthetics, and budget targets.
+Steel adapts to virtually any building type—from high-rises, bridges, and stadiums to warehouses, data centers, schools, and residences.
+It pairs effectively with concrete, mass timber, masonry, and composite systems, giving project teams multiple options to meet performance, aesthetic, and budget objectives.

 Ease of Modification